tengu-team/layer-nginx-api-gateway/README.md

 `juju add-relation nginx-api-gateway service`

 # Default behaviour
-- All nginx [location](http://nginx.org/en/docs/http/ngx_http_core_module.html#location) blocks will be merged into a single server block in `/etc/nginx/sites-available/juju/server`.
+- All nginx [location](http://nginx.org/en/docs/http/ngx_http_core_module.html#location) blocks will be merged into a single server block in `/etc/nginx/juju/{juju-application-name-unitnr}/nginx-api-gateway/sites-available/upstream/server-upstream`.
-- Other configuration will be saved with the suffix `-upstream` in `/etc/nginx/sites-available/juju`.
-- Do not store manual configurations in `/etc/nginx/sites-available/juju`.
-Configs will be removed when an upstream relation is changed.
+- Do not store manual configurations in `/etc/nginx/juju`.
+Configs can be removed when an upstream relation is changed.

 ## Authors